microapidev/comment-microapi/README.md

 This model contains the following fields

 ```
+ref_id: ref id of the origin of the comment
 comment_body: string (the body of the comment)
 comment_origin: string ( the origin of the comment; Bot or Reports from FE)
 isFlagged: boolean( if the comment has been flagged for sensitive words)